CPW: Purposeful Work Fellow (S9976C)

 Summary, Scope, and Responsibilities

-The Bates Career Development Center (BCDC) invites applications for Career Development Fellows.
-This paid position offers the opportunity to work closely with the BCDC professional staff to provide exemplary support for Bates students in the career development process.
-Those who are successful in this position will advance their own career development and gain substantial paraprofessional experience.
-Career Development Fellows will have an excellent opportunity to gain a deep understanding of the BCDC career internship resources, develop communication and advising skills, and to gain practical experience that they can use in their career fields or graduate school.
+The Bates Center for Purposeful Work invites applications for Purposeful Work Fellows.
+This paid position offers the opportunity to work closely with the Center’s professional staff to provide exemplary support for Bates students in the career exploration process.
+Those who are successful in this position will advance their own career exploration and gain substantial paraprofessional experience.
+Purposeful Work Fellows will have an excellent opportunity to gain a deep understanding of the Purposeful Work career internship resources, develop communication and advising skills, and to gain practical experience that they can use in their career fields or graduate school.

 Specific responsibilities include, but may not be limited to:

 - Educate and provide guidance to enrolled students on topics such as networking, transferable skills, resume and cover letter development/revisions, interviewing, workplace etiquette, internship and job search, etc.; this work will take place during walk-in office hours, via phone or e-mail, and at workshops.

 - Advise peers on ways to get involved on campus to build leadership and networking skills, provide motivational support, and act as a sounding board.